mauleb/react-form/README.md

 `formValid`: true or false based on all of the nested inputs' `error` props.
 `values`: All form values; structure is based on the value of nested inputs' `name` props.
+`resetInputs`: A callback function which will allow you to reset one or more inputs back to their default values.
+See the `Resetting Inputs` section for more information.

 For example, the following form: